-However, not all of its industrial or intellectual property can be protected by registration, such as the master service agreement contract that the Group offers to its Telecom Infrastructure Services' customers.
-If someone else were to copy or otherwise obtain and use its proprietary knowledge, technology or content without the Group's authorisation or to develop similar knowledge or technology independently, the Group's competitive advantage based on its knowledge or technology could be reduced and may be eliminated.
+However, not all of its industrial or intellectual property can be protected by registration, like the Master Service Agreement contract that the Group offers to its Telecom Infrastructure Services' customers.
+If someone else were to copy or otherwise obtain and use the Group's proprietary knowledge, technology or content without its authorisation or to develop similar knowledge or technology independently, the Group's competitive advantage based on its knowledge or technology could be reduced or even be eliminated.
 In addition, effective trademark and trade secret protection may not be available in every jurisdiction, and policing unauthorised use of the Group's proprietary information is difficult and expensive.

-In addition, the Group may face claims that it has infringed the patents, copyrights, trademarks or other intellectual property rights of others.
+In addition, the Group may face claims for the infringement of patents, copyrights, trademarks or other intellectual property rights of others.
 Moreover, to the extent that its employees, contractors or other third parties with whom the Group does business use intellectual property owned by others in their work for the Group, disputes may arise as to the rights in related know-how and inventions.
-The Group endeavours to defend its intellectual property rights diligently, but intellectual property litigation is expensive and time-consuming and may divert managerial attention and resources from its business objectives.
+The Group endeavours to defend its intellectual property rights diligently, but intellectual property litigation is expensive and time-consuming and may divert managerial attention and resources from the Group's business objectives.
 Successful infringement claims against the Group could result in significant monetary liability.
-The Group could be required to obtain licenses to use the intellectual property that is the subject of the infringement claims, which may be expensive to obtain, and resolution of these matters may not be available on acceptable terms within a reasonable time frame or at all.
-Intellectual property claims against the Group could have a material adverse effect on the Group's business, prospects, financial condition, results of operations and cash flows, and such claims may result in a loss of intellectual property protections that relate to certain parts of its business.
+The Group could be required to obtain licences to use the intellectual property that is the subject of such infringement claims, which may be expensive to obtain, and resolution of these matters may not be available on acceptable terms within a reasonable time frame or at all.
+Intellectual property claims against the Group could have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows, and such claims may result in a loss of intellectual property protections that relate to certain parts of its business.